Minnie Myrtle Miller

-Theresa Dyer, better known by her pen names, Minnie Myrtle and Minnie Myrtle Miller (May 2, 1842 – May 15, 1882), was an American author of prose and verse.
+Theresa Dyer, better known by her pen names, Minnie Myrtle and Minnie Myrtle Miller (May 2, 1842 – May 15, 1882), was an American writer of prose and verse.
 She was a frequent contributor to newspapers, writing under her pen name, "Minnie Myrtle", before her marriage to Joaquin Miller, and as "Minnie Myrtle Miller" thereafter.

 Early life

 Theresa Dyer (Note: The California State Library (1912) records her maiden name as Minnie Theresa Dyer.) was born in Brookville, Indiana, May 2, 1845.
 Her parents were Aaron and Sarah A. Dyer.
 The family removed to Oregon in 1859, making their home on a farm or ranch at the mouth of Elk River, in Curry County, The father kept a ferry near Horas Creek about 7 miles south of Port Orford, Oregon.

 Dyer was described as a precocious and attractive child.
 Her older sister, Ada (or Emma), married Captain Charles Hilburn (or Hilbron), an old mariner who retired from his many voyages with a small fortune, and lived at Coos Bay.